Who has to pay the radio and television licence fee

 What if you don’t pay?

-If you do not sign up for the fees, even if you should, you will incur a debt and a surcharge.
-The surcharge is 10,000 crowns for the TV licence fee and 5,000 crowns for the radio licence fee.
+If you don’t sign up for the fees when you should, you will incur a debt and a surcharge on top of that.
+The surcharge is CZK 10 000 for television and CZK 5 000 for radio.
 If you are excluded from paying the fees (e.g. due to low income) but have not reported this, then you must pay a surcharge of CZK 1,000 for both radio and TV.

 If you do not pay at all, Czech Television and Czech Radio will go to collect this amount.
 In addition to the total amount, you will also have to pay interest, court costs and possible execution.
 It is therefore worth not ignoring the fees.

-Tip: Have you incurred a debt unjustly?
-Contact an Dostupný advokát.
+Have you incurred a debt unjustly?
+Contact an Affordable Lawyer.
 We will conduct a careful analysis of your case and pursue your rights vigorously.

 Cancellation of TV and radio fees